superseriousbusiness/gotosocial/docs/configuration/database.md

 # SQLite only -- unused otherwise.
 # If set to empty string or zero, the sqlite default (2MiB) will be used.
 # See: https://www.sqlite.org/pragma.html#pragma_cache_size
+#
+# More is not necessarily better for caches.
+They need to be tuned to the
+# workload.
+The defaults should be plenty for most instances and you shouldn't
+# change it.
+If you do change it, ensure you mention this when requesting help
+# in the GoToSocial Help channel.
+#
 # Examples: ["0", "2MiB", "8MiB", "64MiB"]
 # Default: "8MiB"
 db-sqlite-cache-size: "8MiB"